jonathanlermitage/tikione-jacocoverage/README.md

-##### ``>> Project Status >>`` I am currently too much busy: other urgent projects, personal life, a terrible lack of free time and a new job.
-Ant projects support is over, I prefer to integrate contributions and provide bugfixes only.
-I'll focus on Maven projects support asap.
-Thx for your understanding.

 ## Java Code Coverage for NetBeans

 * The JaCoCoverage Plugin is a NetBeans plugin that enhances the existing NetBeans functionality with new code coverage features.<br>
 * The plugin works as a transparent additional service that colors all java files according to the unit tests coverage information.
 With code coverage enabled user continues to work with his/her project in the usual way but can easily view the test coverage of the project classes.<br>The code coverage plugin will update the code coverage data and refresh editors markup every time a unit test (or any selected
 Ant target) is executed for the project.
-Currently the Java Application, Java Library, Java Project with Existing Sources and NetBeans
+Currently the Java Application, Java Library, Java Project with Existing Sources are supported. __Maven support__ with JaCoCo is already integrated in NetBeans base installation, please check [online how-to](http://wiki.netbeans.org/MavenCodeCoverage) for details.
-Modules are supported.
-Maven and Gradle support may be added later.
 * Coverage collections are based on JaCoCo in order to **support Java 5, 6, 7 and Java 8 bytecode**.
 Take it as a modern alternative to the EMMA and
 Cobertura based plugins.
 * JaCoCo is a free code coverage library for Java, which has been created by the [EclEmma team](http://www.eclemma.org/jacoco/).